 tibcli app push command.
 See the

 app push command help in the TIBCO® Cloud - Command Line Interface Reference for more details.

 For password properties, values are not shown when viewing app properties.
 Values will be displayed as

 The password values are encrypted on the server using strong encryption.
 They can only be used by your app and can not be inspected.
-You can set password properties in either plaintext or by using the BusinessWorks obfuscated format.
+You can set password properties by using the BusinessWorks obfuscated format.
 See below for how to obfuscate passwords.